jfecher/ante-website/content/docs/language.md

-To protect against common mistakes in manual memory management like double-frees, memory leaks, and use-after-free, ante automatically infers the lifetime of `ref`s.
+To protect against common mistakes in manual memory management like double-frees, memory leaks, and use-after-free, ante automatically infers the lifetime of `Ref`s.
 If you're familiar with rust's lifetime system, this works in a similar way but is intentionaly less restrictive since it abandons the ownership rule of only allowing either a single mutable reference or multiple immutable ones.